ApolloZhu/Srt2BilibiliKit/README.md

 ### Get that Cookie!!

 Bilibili left some cookies after you login your account, and we need those cookies named `DedeUserID`, `DedeUserID__ckMd5`, and `SESSDATA` to send your danmaku.
 You should use [biliupload/getcookie.py](https://github.com/dantmnf/biliupload/blob/master/getcookie.py) by [@dantmnf](https://github.com/dantmnf) to pack them in a file  named `bilicookies`, and save it under current working directory.

+#### Privacy Policy

+Your cookie will only be used in the header section of POST requests when sending danmaku.
+They are not stored or used in any other ways.